ucsffrancislab/ucsffrancislab.github.io/docs/AlphaFold.md

 The UCSF Wynton cluster does not support Docker and does not allow building singularity images since both require root privileges.
 So I do these steps on a desktop Ubuntu 20.04 system where I have root access.

-Jake - For some reason I had to pull the nvidia docker image first
+Jake - For some reason I had to pull the nvidia docker image first.
+Just the first try though.

 Also, gotta modify the Dockerfile